-Update: We've now published a full Pioneer DDJ-SX review.
-A new DJ controller - the Pioneer DDJ-SX - will be the first to come bundled with Serato DJ, Serato's latest software.
-Today's announcement of both controller and software gives a launch date of November 1.
+Update: We’ve published a full Pioneer DDJ-SX2 review, which is the update to the original DDJ-SX.
+A new DJ controller – the Pioneer DDJ-SX – will be the first to come bundled with Serato DJ, Serato’s latest software.
+Today’s announcement of both controller and software gives a launch date of November 1.
 Scroll on for video, pricing, photo gallery and more.

 With velocity-sensitive performance pads, a four-channel standalone hardware mixer and a slip mode borrowed from Pioneer’s CDJs, the controller is a high-end model, in Vestax VCI-400 territory, with visual elements and build quality also reminiscent of the Numark NS6.